 These vegan poke bowls make a healthy and filling dinner.
-Try them for your next “meatless Monday!”
+They’re completely vegan, gluten-free and easy to put together.
+Try them for your next “Meatless Monday!”

 The great thing about this vegan poke bowl is that you can swap out any ingredients for your favourites.
 Not a fan of rice noodles?
 Feel free to use plain rice.
 Want to add in some broccoli?
 Go for it!
 Poke bowls can be made with a wide variety of toppings, so have fun with these bowls!